mozmorris/mozmorris.github.com/_posts/2014-03-18-shell-brace-expansion.md

 Examples
 --------

-How to create a backup of file.
+How to create a backup of `file.txt`.
 Easy:

 {% highlight bash %}
 $ cp /subdirectory/file.txt{,.bak}